cairo-book/cairo-book/src/ch10-01-how-to-write-tests.md

 {{#label second-test}}
 <span class="caption">Listing {{#ref second-test}}: Adding a second test in _lib.cairo_ that will fail</span>

-Run `scarb cairo-test` and you will see the following output:
+Run `scarb test` and you will see the following output:

 ```shell
 {{#include ../listings/ch10-testing-cairo-programs/listing_10_02/output.txt}}